catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 -+ Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs

 ## ToDos/bugs:
--+ small bug: on inserting a new standardization
 -+ small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
--- cannot find sick sick sic (override)
-  -? consistency check function
 -+ small improv: add the proper lasconvdate in the db
-  - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize -+ standardiation delete
+  - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize
--+ usa peaches long naming fails at packing
--+ some songs have preview in minutes (preview rename thing) recalculated at repack
 - [ ] feat:		 Alternate No for duplicates logic
 - [ ] feat:		 Include Standardization names into duplication checks
 - [ ] big feature: get the volume of the audio file and then compare against the rest or a norm
 - [ ] medium feature: add DLCs into cache.psarc to speed up the game startup
 - [ ] big feature - For the tagging add the info to the Preview Image/Album Art
-- [ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - [ ] save error log separately
   - [ ] save constantly not only at the end
   - [ ] smart dEbug OUTPUTING function...
   -+ save in the db as well
 - [ ] make a custom song out of retail
 - [ ] remove commented out code
-- [ ] duplicate import should save the names of the files in a separate table :)
-  - [ ] save also hash not to ask again for duplicates if already decided as duplicate
 - [ ] if i delete a folder do i get a warning in the maintenance check ?
   - [ ] check for json existance as well.
 Maybe
 - [ ] increase the no of threads